arunkpv/vsd-hdp/README.md

   ![dff_asyncres_syncres](https://github.com/arunkpv/vsd-hdp/assets/79094513/aa337785-ae19-4872-b253-229b74e7fded)
 _________________________________________________________________________________________________________

-### Lab 7: Some synthesis optimizations involving multipliers
+### Lab 7: Some interesting synthesis optimizations involving multipliers
 <br>
 Here, we will take a look at the synthesis of two special cases of multipliers where no cells are used at all.
 <br>